 Back up and support from the imardex team

-A directory of Boat Shows around the world for 2023, including visitor information and individual Show Boats..
+A directory of Boat Shows around the world, including visitor information and individual Show Boats..

-Imardex-Marine is introducing this important sector of the boating world with a comprehensive maintenance programme and guidelines for this new form of boating.
+Imardex-Marine is introducing this important sector of the boating world.

 This new section deals with 21st Century environmental issues.